-We had cash and cash equivalents of \$159.2 million as of June 30, 2006 as compared to \$133.3 million as of December 31, 2005.
-Additionally, we had short-term investments of \$10.0 million at December 31, 2005.
-Our primary use of cash, cash equivalents and short term investments, where needed, is to fund the purchase of inventories and increased receivables to support business growth relating to sales of fuel to our customers.
-We are usually extended unsecured trade credit from our suppliers for our fuel purchases; however, certain suppliers require us to provide a letter of credit.
+We had cash and cash equivalents of \$130.2 million as of September 30, 2006 as compared to \$133.3 million as of December 31, 2005.
+Additionally, we had short-term investments of \$10.0 million at September 30, 2006 and December 31, 2005.
+Our primary use of cash, cash equivalents and short term investments is to fund the purchase of inventories and increased receivables to support business growth relating to sales of fuel to our customers.
+We are usually extended unsecured trade credit from our suppliers for our fuel purchase; however, certain suppliers require us to provide a letter of credit.
 Our ability to fund fuel purchases, obtain trade credit from our suppliers, and provide letters of credit is critical to our business.
 Increases in oil prices negatively affect liquidity by increasing the amount of cash needed to fund fuel purchases as well as reducing the amount of fuel which we can purchase on an unsecured credit basis from our suppliers.
 Historically, we have not required significant capital investment in fixed assets for our businesses as we subcontract fueling services and maintain inventory at third party storage facilities.
 However, we have committed to an enterprise integration project which will result in a new company-wide information system conversion to support our business growth and complexity of global activities.
-The total capital expenditures related to this project are currently estimated to be \$14.2 million of which \$8.4 million was incurred as of June 30, 2006 and the balance of \$5.8 million is expected to be incurred within the next three quarters.
+The total capital expenditures related to this project are currently estimated to be \$19.4 million, of which \$11.2 million had been incurred as of September 30, 2006 and the balance of \$8.2 million is expected to be incurred within the next two quarters.

 Our business is funded through cash generated from operations and borrowings under our revolving credit facility.
 Outstanding borrowings under our revolving credit facility and our cash on hand fluctuate primarily based on operating cash flow, most significantly, the timing of receipts from our customers and payments to our suppliers.
 Our revolving credit facility permits borrowings of up to \$220.0 million with a sublimit of \$100.0 million for the issuance of letters of credit.
 Our available borrowings under the revolving credit facility are reduced by the amount of outstanding letters of credit.
-As of June 30, 2006, outstanding borrowings under our revolving credit facility totaled \$20.0 million and our issued letters of credit totaled \$39.2 million.
+As of September 30, 2006, outstanding borrowings under our revolving credit facility totaled \$20.0 million and our issued letters of credit totaled \$40.8 million.

 The revolving credit facility contains certain operating and financial covenants with which we are required to comply.
-Our failure to comply with the operating and financial covenants contained in our revolving credit facility, could result in an event of default.
+Our failure to comply with the operating and financial covenants contained in our revolving credit facility could result in an event of default.
 An event of default, if not cured or waived, would permit acceleration of any outstanding indebtedness under the revolving credit facility, trigger cross-defaults under other agreements to which we are a party, and impair our ability to obtain working capital advances and letters of credit, which could have a material adverse effect on our business, financial condition and results of operations.
-Currently, we believe we are in compliance with all covenants under our revolving credit facility.
+We have certain loans between wholly owned subsidiaries which are eliminated in consolidation.
+These loans are not permitted under the revolving credit facility and resulted in our non-compliance with one of the credit facility covenants.
+On November 6, 2006, we received a waiver for this non-compliance for all periods prior to, and including, September 30, 2006, as well as on an ongoing basis.

 We also have a separate \$25.0 million credit line for the issuance of letters of credit from one of the banks participating in our revolving credit facility.
-As of June 30, 2006, we had outstanding letters of credit of \$9.1 million under this credit line.
+As of September 30, 2006, we had outstanding letters of credit of \$4.7 million under this credit line.